substance/chef-tutorial/002-NodejsExample.md

 - When changing versions in `Cheffile` the Librarian does not proceed due to the contradictory versions in `Cheffile.lock`.
 Can the install be forced?

-- Recreating a client maching from scratch
+- `application_nodejs` always builds from scratch which takes a long time.
+We could maybe fork that cookbook and make it use the package install.